Hush Night Sweat Blanket & Embr Wave Reviews For Better Sleep In Menopause

 We all want it.
 We crave it.
 We know sleep’s power to make our lives significantly better, physically, mentally, and emotionally.
 But getting it is surprisingly difficult.

 But midlife is a terrible time for sleep, for many of us.
 Not only do hormonal changes conspire to keep us awake with menopause night sweats, debilitating anxiety, restless leg syndrome, itching all over your body, flaring cortisol, and insomnia, but our lives have us on high alert, worrying about teenage kids, elderly parents, looming retirement, work responsibilities, and our own health.

 We all know sleep is critical for our health.
 Without proper sleep, our brains start to lose function, we’re more vulnerable to obesity, diabetes, heart disease, dementia, and stroke.
 Poor sleep could actually be a contributor to Alzheimer’s disease.

 And yet, in midlife and menopause, sleep can be increasingly difficult to get.

 There are two main reasons we hear from our community of women that they’re not sleeping well: night sweats and anxiety.

 Innovations For Better Sleep

 We want you to get the rest you need and want, so we’d like to introduce you to a couple of innovations that are tackling those precise issues and helping women sleep.*

 Hot flashes and night sweats

 A hot flash (or its nocturnal sibling, the night sweat) is the brain telling the body (incorrectly, usually) that it’s overheating and needs to dump some heat immediately.
 Blood rushes to the skin – usually the chest, neck and face – to cool, ironically making you feel overheated indeed.
-There are some clever ways to treat them, but they relentlessly plague the average menopausal woman.
+There are some clever ways to treat them like hrt patches for hot flashes, but they relentlessly plague the average menopausal woman.